Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/Science/BIOL 102 Exam IV Study Guide.md

 -   Review the supergroups of protists.
 You will probably have a matching question very similar to the one given in the lecture, matching the supergroups with their synapomorphy (shared, derived character).

 -   Which organisms cause red tides?
 Which cause trichomaniasis?
 Freshwater ick?
 Other diseases covered in the lecture?
-I'll probably make this a matching question between the organism (scientific name) and the disease.
+I'll probably make this a matching question between the organism (scientific name) and the [[disease]].

 -   Review pseudopodia and how they differ in the different choanoflagellates.